weecology/lab-manual/Portal-Site-Log.md

 - The rain gauges on both stations were compared to figure out why the data doesn't match up (3/29/2017).
-  * The tipping buckets in both gauges are the same (thus, both equal 0.254 mm/tip).
+  * The tipping buckets in both gauges are the same size.
+But they apparently do not equate to the same ml/tip, according to their model numbers
   * The old station's rain gauge is labeled model TR-525M, which is [TE-525MM-L](https://www.campbellsci.com/te525mm-l).
 Also confirm that the new station's gauge is labeled TR-525USW, which is
   [TE-525WS-L](https://www.campbellsci.com/te525ws-l).
   * Both gauges currently have the same size funnel on them (206 mm).
 The funnel that was previously on the old